France–Philippines relations: History

 Upon the opening of the Suez Canal, relations between the Philippines and European countries, including France, became more significant.
 Some rich and intellectual Filipinos came to France, which includes Jose Rizal, Felix Hidalgo and Juan Luna.
 French congregations founded colleges in the Philippines, among these colleges were the Assumption College, Saint Paul College, Notre Dame, and De La Salle University.
-French Liberalism also found its way to the Philippines which influenced the Filipino colonial government opposition, the reformists and the revolutionaries.
+French liberalism also found its way to the Philippines which influenced the Filipino colonial government opposition, the reformists and the revolutionaries.
 The ideals of the French Revolution inspired the Philippine Revolution as the Constitution of the First Philippine Republic was based on the Second Constitution of France's First Republic.

-During the centennial of the French Revolution in 1889, José Rizal sought to organize a conference called the Association Internationale des Philippinistes which was to be launched with Ferdinand Blumentritt, the President and Edmond Plauchut, the Vice President.
+During the centennial of the French Revolution in 1889, José Rizal sought to organize a conference called the International Association of Filipinologists which was to be launched with Ferdinand Blumentritt, the President, and Edmond Plauchut, the Vice President.
 The French also permitted Rizal to live in exile in France where he wrote the books Noli Me Tangere and El Filibusterismo.

 The revolutionaries of the Philippines sought support from France.
 In January 1897, the Philippine Commission in Hong Kong sent a petition to M. Henry Hannoteaux, Minister of Foreign Affairs, enumerating 50 points concerning the Philippine grievance against Spain and calling for France's assistance.
 In 1898, Emilio Aguinaldo also sent his delegate to Paris for the negotiation of an agreement, which concerned the fate of the Philippines in the aftermath of the Spanish–American War.
 Lastly, Filipino residents in Paris, urged by the Philippine government in exile in Hong Kong, made a commission calling for the recognition of the Republic.
 The commission was led by Pedro Roxas and Juan Luna.

 However the Filipino revolutionaries failed to garner French support.
 France remained neutral and distanced itself from the Filipino revolutionaries as France respected Spain's sovereignty over the Philippines as a fellow colonial power.
+Ironically, the decision to destroy the First Philippine Republic was solidified in France with 1898 Treaty of Paris which preluded the Philippine-American War.

-Diplomatic relations between France and the Philippines was officially established on June 26, 1947, with the signing of the Treaty of Amity.
+Diplomatic relations between France and the Philippines was officially established on June 26, 1947, with the signing of the Treaty of Amity by French Foreign Minister Georges Bidault and Philippine Vice President and Foreign Secretary Elpidio Quirino.

+In 1986, France became the first nation globally to formally acknowledge President Corazon Aquino's government after the People Power Revolution.

+In 2008, the French Legion of Honour Association, led by French Ambassador Gérard Chesnel and former Philippine House Speaker Jose de Venecia Jr., announced plans to restore the Philippines' first mosque, the Sheikh Karimul Makhdum Mosque in Tawi-Tawi.
+They collaborated with the National Historical Institute, local leaders, and civil society to refurbish the mosque and the tomb of Sheikh Karimul Makhdum, with plans to complete the project by mid-2009.